 The ERC20 contract implements following functions:

-balanceOf(owner: Address): UInt256-- Get the account balance of another account with address
+balanceOf(owner: Address): UInt256gets the balance of an account having address

 valueamount of tokens to address

 transferFrom(from: Address, to: Address, value: UInt256): Boolsends

 valueamount of tokens from address

 spenderto withdraw from your account, multiple times, up to the